 Realising its vision

-Following the Jubilee celebrations, the school unveiled a compelling and future-oriented Vision - 'An Institution of Excellence which Nurtures Ethical Change-Makers'.
-The Vision marries the school's strive for excellence, with a nurturing environment, and its aspirations for the future to produce ethical change-makers who are the beneficiaries of the school's Total Curriculum.
-It also highlighted the focus on character development and sound ethics, and nurturing the students to be active citizens who will make a positive difference in small or big ways.
+Following the jubilee celebrations, the school unveiled a compelling and future-oriented Vision - 'An Institution of Excellence which Nurtures Ethical Change-Makers'.
+The vision marries the school's strive for excellence, with a nurturing environment, and its aspirations for the future to produce ethical change-makers who are the beneficiaries of the school's Total Curriculum.
+It also highlights the focus on character development and sound ethics, as well as on nurturing students to be active citizens who will make a positive difference in small or big ways.

-The 50 Acts of Service provided the impetus for the school to embark on providing opportunities for the school as One Dunman to reach out to the community.
-In 2014, the school invited pioneers in the Tampines community and Dunman Secondary School to celebrate their contributions to Nation Building.
-To celebrate SG50, the whole school made small gift packs to give out to everyday people all around Singapore to bring a little cheer for the work they have done.
+The 50 acts of service provided the impetus for the school to embark on providing opportunities for the school as One Dunman to reach out to the community.
+In 2014, the school invited pioneers in the Tampines community and Dunman to celebrate their contributions to nation building.
+To celebrate SG50, the entire school created small gift packs to give out to everyday people all around Singapore to bring a little cheer for the work they had done.

 To strengthen its focus on providing for the well-being of its students, the school piloted the Student Development Team in 2015.
 The Dunman Youth Alumni was set up in 2014 to enlist graduates and to transit them to the Dunman Secondary Alumni when they turn 30 years old.

 In 2016, Dunman offered its inaugural Heritage Module to all Sec 1 students to imbue in them a love for Dunman Secondary School through an understanding of the school’s history, culture and heritage.

 In Dunman’s drive to realise the nation’s vision of building a SMART nation, Dunman embarked on several projects to become a SMART school.
 Dunman was certified as a Green Mark (Gold) school by the Building and Construction Authority (BCA) to endorse its building energy performance, resource stewardship as well as smart and healthy building efforts.